Soldeu Ski Holidays

 Soldeu is a gateway to accessing the vast Grandvalira ski domain which ranks amongst the world's leading ski areas, rivals its Alpine counterparts and is entirely skiable without ever having to remove your skis.
 The neighbouring resort of El Tarter is a great place to explore and get your ski legs back at the start of the holiday.
 With a lovely selection of cruisey blues and easy reds, it is a great area for families to ski together.
 Gall de Bosc is one of the longest runs in Grandvalira with the bonus of being relatively wide and gentle so fun for everyone.
 Just above this run is the El Tarter snow park where you will find a great range of kickers, rails and boxes.
 Just stopping to watch is exhilarating as is watching it from the Tosa Espiolets lift that will take you to the top of the Esquirol run, which is a fun blue that will take you down to the town of El Tarter.

-For those groups with mixed abilities then heading up from Soldeu towards Grau Roig and Pas de la Casa will open up some great options to keep even expert skier happy.
+If you're planning your Soldeu ski holidays as a group with mixed abilities then heading up from Soldeu towards Grau Roig and Pas de la Casa will open up some great options to keep even expert skier happy.
 Grau Roig is a secret spot that is often overlooked by skiers heading to Pas de la Casa for the day, but we would recommend exploring this area.
 It is generally quieter and more sheltered from the wind due to the surrounding mountains which means great snow and also stunning natural scenery.
 There is plenty of freeride sections to discover here for the powder seeker.
 The popular resort of Pas de la Casa can be accessed by the Port blue run from Grau Roig that offers some incredible mountain views and some lovely resort ones as you weave down to the town.
 The main Directa I red run offers a steeper more challenging route down to keep those more intermediate and advanced skiers happy.

 The Grandvalira area can be skied in a day will take on average an hour to get from Soldeu to Pas de la Casa without stops.
 There are lots of blues so the less experienced can do it along with the more expert skiers who can take on the reds and blacks on the route.
 Beginners and families will find Grandvalira a great area to ski as there is enough to keep mixed groups satisfied along with the opportunity of you all being able to ski the area together.